Hard-Hitting Homicide Lawyers in Phoenix

 Trusted Legal Assistance in Arizona

 Murder and manslaughter are among the most punishable offenses under Arizona criminal law.
 These types of criminal charges could lead to long prison sentences and aggravated penalties, including the death penalty and life in prison.
-Our Phoenix criminal defense lawyers at Salvador Phillips, PLLC fight tirelessly for the rights of the criminally accused with a top-notch and strategic defense.
+Our Phoenix criminal defense lawyers at Salvador Law Group fight tirelessly for the rights of the criminally accused with a top-notch and strategic defense.
 If you have been arrested for homicide, take immediate action and secure legal help by contacting our firm.
 Homicide convictions carry severe punishments.

 A conviction can: